Actifio/actifio-python-package/README.md

 # How to use?

-Ypu can install using PyPi:
+You can install using PyPi:

 ```
 pip install Actifio